Soranosuke2001/FlappyBird_Pygame/README.md

 <p align="center"><img src="images/readme/ss3.png" width="40%" height="40%"></p>

+2. Click on the "score" button to be redirected to the leader board website.

 ### Play Screen

 1. Press the "Space" key to play the game.
 The game will not begin until the "Space" key is pressed.